Vectorface/php-cryptocurrency-address-validation/README.md

 Easy to use PHP Bitcoin and Litecoin address validator.
 One day I will add other crypto currencies.
 Or how about you? :)

+2021-09-17 - needed more features like TestNet vs MainNet filters on validation.

 ## Usage